DavidH2001/MUON-Data-Collection/README.md

 a Ctrl-C signal or the system is rebooted.
 The detector activity can be monitored via the command console used to run the software or via browsing a log file written to a specified root directory.
 During runtime, all events are saved to a memory buffer along with separate frequency information that is calculated using a window that slides across the buffer.
-The detection of anomalies starts when the event buffer has been initially filled which could take up to 20 minutes using default settings.
+The detection of anomalies starts when the event buffer has been initially filled which could take up to 10 minutes using default settings.
 Detection involves comparing the current central buffer event frequency to the current buffer median (Muon base level) frequency.
+All frequencies are calculated using the Arduino and dead times supplied from the detector.
 A configurable thresholding factor defines when an anomaly occurs.
 The correspondence given via the [UKRAA](https://www.ukraa.com/) provides evidence that the Muon rates can vary between detectors.
 This could be explained for a number of reasons e.g., how the detectors were constructed, a variation in the components used, detector location, etc. The dynamic base level comparison used by the detection software will